Manfred Weber

 Avoiding Ground Loops

-The most typical source of errors in connection with sensors and AC measuring instruments are ground loops.
+The most common source of errors in connection with sensors and AC measuring instruments are ground loops.
 They are a result of unwanted potential differences in the electric circuit between the sensor and the instrument.
-Such problems usually occur along ground or earth cables.
+Such problems usually occur along ground or earthing cables.
 Possible reasons are:

 • Long distance between sensor and instrument